 About 100 miles further north as the crow flies, on the edge of the Cordillera, is Baguio, a city of cool mountain breezes, clear bright sunshine and prolific markets.
 For Filipinos who can afford it, it is a favourite retreat from the heat and pollution of lowland cities.

 Our final destination is Ifugao, home of ancient tribal cultures and rice terraces which their inheritors struggle to maintain.
 The village of Batad, pictured here in the last glance of late afternoon sun, is just east of Banaue.

 Like the ant you may not yet have noticed on this hibiscus, a closer look in unexpected places can often reward us with deeper understanding of where we are, and perhaps who we are.

-And I took a closer look, at the town of Mogpog on Marinduque Island and at Moryonan – the re-enactment of the legend of Longinus in celebration of the Passion.
-I spent three years studying Mogpog and the Moryonan, living with a local family for some of that time.
+And I took a closer look at the town of Mogpog on Marinduque Island and at Moryonan – the re-enactment of the legend of Longinus in celebration of the Easter Passion.
+As a social anthropologist, I spent three years studying Mogpog and the Moryonan, living with a local family for some of that time.

 The masks and costumes of the Moryons are spectacular, but Moryonan is a deeply religious event in Mogpog that involves the whole community.
 Inevitably, these cultural expressions are changing under the pressure of tourism and ‘modernisation’.
 Travel slowly, look closely – what you see may not be there again.